LordRaydenMK/ehbtsl/deck/README.md

 - Problem description
 - The happy path
-- Error handling in Kotlin
+- Error handling stragegies in Kotlin
-- Split the problem into 2
+- Split the problem into subproblems
     - Accumulating errors
     - Failing fast

 Note: Learn about Validated and Either from Arrow and what problems do they solve.